mikenye/docker-readsb/README.md

 ## Logging

 All logs are to the container's log.
 It is recommended to enable docker log rotation to prevent container logs from filling up your hard drive.
-See [How-to-setup-log-rotation-post-installation](https://success.docker.com/article/how-to-setup-log-rotation-post-installation) for details on how to achieve this.
+See [Configure the default logging driver](https://docs.docker.com/config/containers/logging/configure/#configure-the-default-logging-driver) for details on how to achieve this.

 ## Getting help